Gautzilla/OSEkit/docs/source/examples.rst

    example_reshaping_multiple_files

-Same example as the previous one, but at a larger scale: you have multiple audio files and want to reshape and export them.
+Same example as the previous one, but at a larger scale: reshape and export multiples files from an audio folder.

 ===========